 - Mike Park, VP of operations at Datrium/VMware, described the shift from a hardware/appliance-based business to a cloud-based SaaS delivery model.

-- Erik Suppiger, equity research analyst at JMP, shared some of his thoughts about SaaS leaders in cybersecurity and IT, as well as an investor perspective of the metrics that drive valuations.
+- Erik Suppiger, an equity research analyst at JMP, shared some of his thoughts about SaaS leaders in cybersecurity and IT, as well as an investor perspective of the metrics that drive valuations.

 I described what it takes to make the transition successfully and the following three strategies that I’ve seen companies take over the past decade when transitioning to a fully SaaS-based model.